 With a BTS installed, if the temperature around the BTS is below 77°F (25°C) the absorb and float charge voltage increases, and if the temperature around the BTS is higher than 77°F (25°C), the absorb and float charge voltage decreases.
-See Figure 3-9 to determine how much the charge voltage changes (increases or decreases) depending on the temperature reading of the BTS.
+See Figure 3-10 to determine how much the charge voltage changes (increases or decreases) depending on the temperature reading of the BTS.
 For example, the nominal absorb charge voltage for a flooded battery at 77°F (25°C) on a 24-volt model is 29.2 VDC.
 If the battery temperature is 95°F (35°C), the absorb charge voltage would decrease to 28.6 VDC (29.2 VDC - 0.6 change).

-If the temperature sensor is NOT installed, the charge voltages will not be automatically adjusted because of temperature, but will be maintained at a temperature of 77°F (25°C).
+If the temperature sensor is NOT installed, the charge voltages will not be compensated and charges at a temperature of 77°F (25°C).
 The life of the batteries may be reduced if they are subjected to large temperature changes when the BTS is not installed.